Community Marketing | Networking Opportunities | Promotional Opportunities | Making Business Easier | Advocacy for Business

 The Chamber staff and Ambassadors host ribbon cuttings for grand openings, expansions, or new members at no charge to the hosting business.
 During the ceremony, a photo will be taken that will then be showcased in the monthly Outlook Business Journal along with an article featuring that businesses’ news and the products/services they have to offer.

-Members have the opportunity to host a Chamber Coffee, held each Thursday morning at 9:30 a.m.
-Members pay only $25 to reserve their spot on our coffee schedule, and we take care of the rest.
-Chamber coffees draw between 40 and 60 people each week, and are a great opportunity for you to exclusively showcase your business.
+Held each Thursday morning, members have the opportunity to both attend and/or host a Chamber Coffee.
+The weekly program begins at 9:30 a.m.
+Members pay $30 to host a coffee (plus the cost of refreshments & door prizes), and we take care of the rest.
+Chamber coffees draw an average of 50 attendees each week, and are a great opportunity for you to exclusively showcase your business.

 As a member, you have the opportunity to host a Chamber Business After Hours event held at your business, usually from 5-7 p.m. on a weeknight.
 Business After Hours events are informal receptions that give businesses the opportunity to showcase their facilities, products, and services.
 For hosting a Business After Hours event, you receive free promotion in our e-mail Updates and Outlook Business Journal.